henck/kofi/packages/dom/README.md

 #### Node attributes

 The `attr` argument can be an object with the attributes of the node or `null` if no attributes will be specified.
+The attributes object follows the same syntax of React attributes.

 #### Use it with JSX

 You can use the babel's plugin [@babel/plugin-transform-react-jsx](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) for creating DOM elements using JSX.

-For example, this example using JSX:
+This example using JSX:

 ```jsx
 /** @jsx createNode */